kovidgoyal/calibre/manual/creating_plugins.rst

 Anatomy of a calibre plugin
 ---------------------------

-A calibre plugin is very simple, it's just a zip file that contains some python code and any other resources like image files needed by the plugin.
+A calibre plugin is very simple, it's just a zip file that contains some Python code and any other resources like image files needed by the plugin.
 Without further ado, let's see a basic example.